-SUSTOL, which utilizes our Biochronomer technology, is our novel, long-acting formulation of granisetron for the prevention of CINV.
-Granisetron, an FDA-approved 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist, was selected due to its broad use by physicians based on a well-established record of safety and efficacy.
-SUSTOL has been shown to maintain therapeutic drug levels of granisetron for five days with a single subcutaneous injection and is being developed for the prevention of both acute and delayed CINV associated with MEC or HEC.
-While other 5-HT3 receptor antagonists are indicated for the prevention of CINV, we believe SUSTOL is the first agent in the class to demonstrate efficacy in reducing the incidence of delayed CINV in patients receiving HEC in a randomized Phase 3 study.
+SUSTOL, which utilizes our Biochronomer technology, is our long-acting formulation of granisetron for the prevention of CINV.
+Granisetron, an FDAapproved 5-hydroxytryptamine type 3 ("5-HT3") receptor antagonist, was selected due to its broad use by physicians based on a well-established record of safety and efficacy.
+SUSTOL has been shown to maintain therapeutic drug levels of granisetron for 5 days with a single subcutaneous injection and is being developed for the prevention of both acute and delayed CINV associated with emetogenic chemotherapy (as defined under the 2011 CINV guidelines of the American Society of Clinical Oncology ("ASCO; 2011 ASCO CINV Guidelines")).
+While other 5-HT3 receptor antagonists are indicated for the prevention of CINV, we believe SUSTOL is the first agent in the class to demonstrate efficacy in reducing the incidence of delayed CINV in patients receiving HEC (as defined under the 2011 ASCO CINV Guidelines) in a randomized Phase 3 study.